Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW YOUR HEALTH INFORMATION MAY BE USED AND DISCLOSED, AND HOW YOU CAN ACCESS THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 Warby Parker takes the confidentiality of your health information very seriously.
 We are required by law to provide you with this Notice of Privacy Practices (“Notice”) and follow the terms of this Notice while it is in effect.
 This Notice is a summary of your privacy rights, and your use of Warby Parker’s Services evidences your acceptance of the terms of this Notice.
 “Services” means any of the services we offer, including eye exams, refraction testing through our Prescription Check mobile application and/or in-store service (collectively, “Prescription Check”), and the prescribing and dispensing of prescription eyeglasses.
-Warby Parker also operates the website warbyparker.com, an e-commerce mobile application, and other related websites and mobile applications that contain links to this Notice.
+Warby Parker also operates the website warbyparker.com, the website myvisiondirectory.com, an e-commerce mobile application, and other related websites and mobile applications that contain links to this Notice.
 In this Notice, “health information”, “protected health information”, and “PHI” refer to individually identifiable health information that we obtain from you in connection with the Services.

 1. Warby Parker’s use and disclosure of PHI

 Generally, Warby Parker uses and discloses your PHI for the normal business activities that fall in the categories of treatment, payment, and healthcare operations, in accordance with the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).
 Below are a few examples of those activities (but note that not every use or disclosure that falls within each category is included!).